 - Premature death

 It can be challenging to discern if a loved one is purging.
 Feelings of shame and embarrassment often drive people to attempt to conceal their purges.
-However, loved ones may be able to notice slight physical and behavioral changes.
+However, loved ones may be able to notice slight physical and behavioral changes, such as not eating in the company of others, having bad breath, or using the bathroom for a long time after meals.

 Below are some warning signs of purging behavior: